jbarciv/GPUs-Setup/README.md

 Where ${OS} is `debian11`, `ubuntu1804`, `ubuntu2004`, or `ubuntu2204`.

 2. Install the cuDNN library:

+Before you start, please note that these libraries may already be installed...
 ```
 sudo apt-get install libcudnn8=${cudnn_version}-1+${cuda_version}
 sudo apt-get install libcudnn8-dev=${cudnn_version}-1+${cuda_version}